mighty-phoenix/Music-Overloaded/README.md

 3. Navigate to it. (`cd 'folder name'`)

 4. Fork and clone the Music-Overloaded repo.
-This will create a new folder named `_'folder name'_/Music-Overloaded`.
+This will create a new folder named `'folder name'/Music-Overloaded`.

 5. Navigate to `'folder name'/Music-Overloaded` and run: